haova/iot-network-ns3/README.md

 - [x] Sensor node can send a TCP packet.
 - [x] Server node can received a TCP packet.
-- [ ] Sensor node can read rssi, snr.
+- [x] Sensor node can read rssi, snr.
+- [ ] Sensor node should prepare data for send.
-- [ ] Server node can forward packet to outside.
+- [x] Server node can forward packet to outside.